pipecat-ai/aws-deepgram-workshop/README.md

 ### 4. Deploy to Pipecat Cloud

 **Note**: Pipecat Cloud requires credentials for all image pulls.

-Create a pull secret:
+**Follow this guide to generate a personal access token for Docker Hub**

+[Using private Docker Hub images with Pipecat Cloud](https://docs.pipecat.daily.co/agents/secrets#using-private-docker-hub-images-with-pipecat-cloud

+Then create a pull secret.
+Use the personal access token you created, not your login password.

 ```bash
 pcc secrets image-pull-secret pull-secret https://index.docker.io/v1/